Specification-Driven Generation and Evaluation of Discrete-Event World Models via the DEVS Formalism: Introduction

+This motivates the study of \emph{discrete-event world models}: models that represent macro-level environments through state transitions, logical rules, and structured event traces.
+More broadly, existing methods to constructing world models tend to fall near one of two extremes.
+At one end, \emph{hand-engineered simulators} explicitly encode environment dynamics through domain rules and process logic.
+Although reproducible and interpretable, they require substantial human effort and are difficult to adapt online.
+At the other end, \emph{implicit neural approaches} learn to predict future states directly \cite{hao2023reasoning,li2025word}.
+Although flexible, they are vulnerable to long-horizon inconsistency.
+In discrete, process-driven domains, such drift can manifest as invalid event sequences, violated resource constraints, or inconsistent entity states, making purely implicit methods difficult to rely on for consequential planning.
+Therefore, a valuable middle ground remains underdeveloped: world models that are simultaneously long-horizon consistent, behaviorally verifiable, and synthesizable on demand.

+We study this middle ground by formulating world-model construction as the synthesis of executable discrete-event simulators from natural-language environment specifications.
+The specification provides the domain entities, events, timing assumptions, and causal dependencies, while the generated simulator provides an explicit operational model for rolling out candidate actions.
+Because the model is executable code, its state updates, event scheduling, and transition logic can be reproduced, inspected, and verified against domain constraints.
+This preserves the consistency of explicit simulation while reducing the adaptation burden of hand-engineered simulators.

+This raises two key challenges.
+First, realistic environments are structurally complex.
+Single-pass generation often fails because one localized error can invalidate the full system.
+Iterative coding agents can compensate through trial-and-error debugging, but those loops incur high token costs and latency, making them unattractive for on-demand synthesis.
+Second, evaluation is difficult because natural-language specifications are inherently underspecified.
+One specification may admit multiple valid simulators with different internal abstractions and edge-case behavior.
+Code-level equivalence is therefore ill-posed, while aggregate KPIs are too coarse: similar KPIs can arise from incorrect event logic, and different KPIs can arise from equally valid interpretations.

-To address the first challenge, we adopt the Discrete Event System Specification (DEVS) formalism \cite{zeigler2000theory,RiscoMartin2023xDEVS} as the representation for world models.
-DEVS decomposes systems into interacting atomic and coupled components with explicit state, transition, and timing semantics.
-Leveraging this modularity, we introduce a staged generation pipeline in which the LLM first synthesizes the component hierarchy and interaction graph, and subsequently implements component-level behavioral logic.
-This decomposition enables parallel generation of atomic components, making rapid, on-demand synthesis feasible during online execution.
-Moreover, separating structural synthesis from component behavior improves efficiency and stability by isolating structural decisions from behavioral logic, reducing cross-component coupling, and increasing robustness to local generation errors.
+To address the first challenge, we adopt the Discrete Event System Specification (DEVS) formalism \cite{zeigler2000theory,RiscoMartin2023xDEVS} as the structural scaffold for simulator construction.
+DEVS prevents logical entanglement by requiring components to interact only through explicit ports.
+Building on this isolation, we introduce \methodname{}, a DEVS model generation pipeline that first plans the system hierarchy and port interfaces, and then synthesizes component logic under these interaction contracts.
+This decomposition bounds context, enables parallel generation, and avoids costly global debugging loops.